dkitley1975/Leannes-Learners/README_TESTING.md

 - **Delete a Post** - No Errors

+- **Reset a Password** - No Errors

+- **Reset a Password - Email sent Confirmation** - No Errors

+- **Reset a Password - Change Password** - One warning regarding the default change password form.
+Does not effect the functunality of the form or page.

+- **Reset a Password - Completion message** - No Errors.

 ### CSS

 The W3C CSS Validation Service was used to validate the CSS file used for the project.
 No errors or warnings to show.